 It’s important to note that these benefits are only found in dark chocolate.
 Milk chocolate has almost no nutritional value, contains very little of those all-important nutrients mentioned above, and contains high levels of sugar that can actually lead to worse feelings of anxiety!

 The closer you get to pure dark cocoa (preferably sugar-free) the more benefit you will see.
 We know that dark chocolate can be bitter, so try starting with a percentage of around 75% cocoa while your tastebuds adjust.
-We love the USDA organic and Fair Trade dark chocolates from Alter Ego — especially the Alter Ego 85% Blackout.
+We love Loving Earth’s Organic Dark Chocolate and 85% Dark Chocolate blocks.